Performance, Activity & Clinical Exercise Laboratory

 The laboratory is fully equipped with state-of-the-art equipment for the measurement of cognitive and motor performance, function and participation.
 Equipment includes:

-• Gait and Balance: We perform gait analysis using instrumented mat (Gaitrite), a footswitch system (Clinical Stride Analyzer), and inertial sensor system (APDM), which is also capable of recording, and measuring posture, balance and upper extremity movement.
+• Gait and Balance: We perform gait analysis using an instrumented mat (Gaitrite), a footswitch system (Clinical Stride Analyzer), and an inertial sensor system (APDM), which is also capable of recording, and measuring posture, balance and upper extremity movement.

 • Exercise Tolerance Test is performed using a Parvomedics metabolic cart and either a Lode electronically braked recumbent cycle ergometer or a treadmill.

 • Muscle Oxidative Capacity is measured with non-invasive near-infrared spectroscopy (Portamon)

 • Heart Rate, Inter-Beat-Interval, and Physical Activity Measures can be measured with a mobile chest-worn Actiheart heart monitor system (sensors and software), which also measures overall physical activity and energy expenditure during functional tasks.

 • Precision Grip (control of fingertip forces) can be measured with a custom-built instrument and custom software for data collection and analysis.

 • Functional Reaching can be measured in children and adults with the inertial sensor system (APDM).